jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

 ### QEMU Handles the cxl-add-dynamic-capacity QMP command

-QEMU will call the qmp_cxl_add_dynamic_capacity function to process the command.
-Based on the policy of "prescriptive",
-qmp_cxl_process_dynamic_capacity_prescriptive will be called with DC_EVENT_ADD_CAPACITY.
-This function will
-perform sanity checks such as block size alignment and ensuring the range is within the region.
-If everything is
-correct, the extent will be added to an extent pending list and a DC event record will be generated with type
-DC_EVENT_ADD_CAPACITY together with the extent info.
+QEMU will call the qmp_cxl_add_dynamic_capacity function to process the command.Based on the policy of "prescriptive",qmp_cxl_process_dynamic_capacity_prescriptive will be called with DC_EVENT_ADD_CAPACITY.
+This function will perform sanity checks such as block size alignment and ensuring the range is within the region.
+If everything is correct, the extent will be added to an extent pending list and a DC event record will be generated with type DC_EVENT_ADD_CAPACITY together with the extent info.
 Then an interrupt will be asserted to notify the host.

 ### Kernel processes the DCD event
 The correponding kernel log is below.